cgjgh/node-red-dashboard-2-ui-state-timeline/README.md

 # State Timeline Node for Node-RED Dashboard 2.0

-This repository provides a **State Timeline** node for [Node-RED Dashboard 2.0](https://github.com/flowfuse/node-red-dashboard).
 The State Timeline node visualizes the history of state changes over time, making it easy to track and analyze how a device, process, or variable has changed states throughout a given period.

 ## 🚦 What is the State Timeline Node?